 Primary sponsor of the PNC No. 9 INDYCAR, owned by Chip Ganassi Racing – the 2020 INDYCAR Series Champion

-An NTT INDYCAR Series car weighs approximately 1,700 pounds without fuel or the driver.
-When it comes to tires, they’ll be designed, developed and delivered to more than 60 different race tire specifications to meet the extensive and varying demands of the unique oval, road and street course venues in the NTT INDYCAR SERIES schedule.
-Each INDYCAR team goes through about 700 tires per season, including practices qualifying sessions and races.
+An NTT INDYCAR SERIES car weighs approximately 1,700 pounds without fuel or the driver.
+When it comes to tires, they’ll be designed, developed and delivered to more than 60 different race tire specifications to meet the extensive and varying demands of the unique oval, road, and street course venues.
+Each INDYCAR team goes through about 700 tires per season, including practices, qualifying sessions, and races.

 PNC and Chip Ganassi Racing Teams introduce Women in Motorsports,

 an initiative supporting PNC's national narrative to empower women and

 promote gender equality.
 The program aims to propel the next generation

 of female engineers, mechanics, and other motorsport-related careers.